Lucille’s Regenerative Memorials

 a cooperative effort fostered by Extinction Witness and Pollinator Posse

-Lucille’s Regenerative Memorials are common grounds designated with respect for chronic grief.
-The Memorials may be small plots in community gardens, verges, fields, groves in city parks, or groves in public or private forest.
-The Memorials are united by intent to encourage public displays of grief while supporting the human grieving process within the context of life’s complete cycle of birth, decay, death, and birth.
-In addition to providing areas for quiet reflection and mourning ritual both free of and of any religious doctrine, Lucille’s Regenerative Memorials can provide edibles free for harvest without monetary exchange.
+Unlike memorial rose gardens, Lucille’s Regenerative Memorials might be described as managed wild areas meant to increase and maintain healthy biodiverse communities throughout urban and rural landscapes as they support the human grieving process and public displays of grief within the context of life’s complete cycle of birth, decay, death, and birth.
+In addition to providing areas for reflection and mourning ritual both free of and of any religious doctrine, Regenerative Memorials provide sustenance for all species and unbound by human monetary exchange.

-Much due to Megan’s personal circumstances and healing process, attention with Calaveras Big Trees shifted to a revolving monthly witness practice from 2014 to 2015.
+Following Megan’s grief response to the 1850’s cutting of a giant sequoia called ‘Discovery Tree’, much of 2013 was spent exploring possibilities for establishing a more reverent presence and approach to ‘Discovery Tree’ and the entirety of the North Grove of Calaveras Big Trees State Park, California.
 Upon hearing that pollinators are in focus for 2017 Lost Species Day, Megan’s growing interest and sense of urgency to support on-the-ground, universally beneficent regeneration projects sparked a vision for the Regenerative Memorials.
 This vision coalesced when a series of synchronicities connected Pollinator Posse and Extinction Witness early November 2017.

 Lucille’s Regenerative Memorials also carry the legacy of Megan’s teacher Lucille Bertuccio, also a mother, who through an elective course in Ecohumanism at Indiana University first opened Megan’s mind to the deeper story and cost of materialism, as well worm composting!
 Lucille Bertuccio was herself devoted to the smallest, more often than not, unseen, unheard, and vastly under-appreciated community members.